 If you are searching online and come across a site that is selling the product you are after much cheaper than elsewhere then be careful.
 Generally if something looks to good to be true it is.

 Do not buy from online shops unless you have carried out some research into their authenticity.
 It only takes a few minutes to check reviews.
-Only purchase from sites with a secure encrypted connection.
+Only spend your money at sites with a secure encrypted connection.
 It is advisable to use sites whose address begin begin ‘https’ as these are safer and more secure than those that begin ‘http’.

 The use of two-factor authentication is one of the latest ways in protecting you against identity theft.
 This requires you to complete a second verification check before you are given access to an account.